presstofan/academic-kickstart/content/post/dplyr-with-string/index.md

 ---
 # Documentation: https://sourcethemes.com/academic/docs/managing-content/

-title: "Dplyr functions with string"
+title: "Dplyr Functions with String"
 subtitle: ""
 summary: "A trick to use string as arguments in dplyr functions"
 authors: [databentobox]